Reading Time: 13 minutes

 Undeniably, the Node JS environment is super scalable and can develop and massively grow your application.

 Its single-thread event loop is perfect for handling multiple requests at once.
-If any process gets tedious, the application can be scaled vertically or horizontally.
+In fact, if any process gets tedious, the application can be scaled vertically or horizontally.

 Want to know Why JavaScript Is So Popular